 Results

-IM’s pre-and post-campaign study showed positive shifts in perception and awareness of all aspects of the Ramblers work among those who recalled the campaign – and there was a 37% increase in those with a favourable opinion of the Ramblers.
+• Pre-and post-campaign research showed positive shifts in perception and awareness of all aspects of the Ramblers work and a 37% increase in those with a favourable opinion of the Ramblers.